 Senator Mitt Romney urges Biden and Trump to 'stand aside' for 2024

-US Senator and former presidential hopeful Mitt Romney has called for Donald Trump and Joe Biden to "stand aside" and make room for a new generations of politicians.
+US senator and former presidential hopeful Mitt Romney has called for Donald Trump and Joe Biden to "stand aside" and make room for a new generation of politicians.

 He made the remarks while speaking to media about his own plans to retire.